Tag: Dolphin Tours

 The few.
 The proud.
 The strand feeders.

 While its estimated we have a couple hundred resident dolphins that live here full time around Hilton Head, not every dolphin will learn strand feeding as a hunting technique.
-As males mature into adults, they tend to hunt and travel solitary, while females continue to hunt in packs with their young.
+While both males and females can strand feed, it’s thought the majority of the strand feeders will be female.
 Visual observations have shown females strand feeding in small groups while their calves stay near observing the action, learning.
 Even within the female population, its estimated less than 20% will learn strand feeding as a hunting technique.

 Where to find the strand feeders?

 Those dolphins that do strand feed are quite selective on where to do it.
 Conditions have to be just right.
 The tide must be low enough to limit fish from escaping back into deeper water.
 The mud flats have to be the proper angle; too steep and the fish will be able to roll back into the water.
 Too flat and the dolphins risk getting themselves stuck on the shoreline.
 Our tours have had the best luck finding them in the smaller creeks that lead to the Calibogue Sound.